IvanDLar/MOVU-Docs/wiki/User Stories.md

 ---

-## **US47 - Indoor and outoor display**
+## **US47 - Indoor and outdoor display**

 **As a** user, **I want** to see the interior and exterior photographs in detail **to be able to** have a better visualization of the vehicle

 **Validation:**

-- VA471 - When the user selects a vehicle, they can go through the images provided by the agencies, to explore its structure both inside and outside in detail.
-(Car Details)
+- VA471 - When the user selects a vehicle, they can go through the images provided by the car dealerships, to explore its structure both inside and outside in detail.
+  - CD - Car Details.
-- VA472 - Inside the car details, the users will be able to view the vehicle 360º (Cars Details)
+- VA472 - Inside the car details, the users will be able to view the vehicle 360º.
+  - CD - Car Details.

 - **Priority:** Medium